eddpeterson/theBucketList/Readme.md

 ## Defered
+* When adding new goal use .effect("highlight")
+* Allow friends to facebook like specific goals
 * List facebook friends goals with the same concept as your timeline? # 8 hours estimated, but this functionality should be covered by facebook
 * Users could hack other users goals when logged in if they knew the ids
 * Timeline should display horizontal line with multiple dots on it or should it be facebook timeline responsibility?